New York Call: Response to the Russian Revolution of 1917

-"Many months after it happened, the Bolshevik revolution was still a very hazy and contradictory phenomenon.
-It was not simple and clear even to the participants.
-In its first stage, the Bolshevik regime consisted of a coalition between the Bolsheviks, the Left Socialist Revolutionaries, and minor groups.
-Long-time Marxists and anarchists pulled together against the common enemy...

-"Thus it was possible for the American Left Wing to see the Bolshevik revolution in its own image.
-It could make itself believe that the Soviets were merely Russian equivalents of 'industrial socialism' or 'industrial unionism'..."

 Only in its last years, well after the 1919 departure of the Left Wing Section of the Socialist Party to establish the nascent American Communist movement, would the Call become consistently critical of the excesses of the Russian Communist Party.

 Termination and legacy

 By the early 1920s the Socialist Party was in severe membership decline and funding of the New York Call became correspondingly tenuous.
 In a last-ditch effort to save the paper, it was reorganized in the fall of 1923 to include non-Socialists in its management.
-On October 1, 1923 the name of the paper was formally changed to the New York Leader as a reflection of this new orientation and pacifist minister Norman Thomas, formerly of The World Tomorrow, was named as editor of the publication.
+On October 1, 1923, the name of the paper was formally changed to the New York Leader as a reflection of this new orientation and pacifist minister Norman Thomas, formerly of The World Tomorrow, was named as editor of the publication.
 Heber Blankenhorn became managing editor, Evans Clark business manager, and Ed Sullivan sportswriter.
 This effort to stabilize the daily newspaper's funding was unsuccessful, however, and the New York Leader was terminated just six weeks later.

 New York socialists, facing the prospect of no English-language paper in the city for the first time in more than three decades immediately met and made plans for a new weekly, to be called The New Leader in memory of the recently terminated daily.
 James Oneal, a former member of the New York Call staff, was made editor of this new publication.

 A complete run of the New York Call is available via master negative microfilm from the New York Public Library in New York City.

 The papers of the Workingmen's Co-operative Publishing Association are held by the Tamiment Library of New York University in two archival boxes.
 The material is open for the use of researchers without restriction.